How to Mindfully Approach Romantic Relationships – “It’s All Just A Story We Tell Ourselves.”

-That fact is, when most people say, “I love you,” they’re really saying “I love the way you make me feel” never realizing that no one can make us feel anything.
+The fact is, when most people say, “I love you,” they’re really saying “I love the way you make me feel,” never once realizing that no one can make us feel anything.
 Only we possess that ability.

-When we stop getting from our lover what we want, and so desperately need, which is constant validation, our love turns to hurt and more often than not, turns to hate.
+When we stop getting from our lover what we want, and so desperately need, which is constant validation, the “love drug,” our love turns to hurt and more often than not, turns to hate.

 Applying even most superficial introspection to this visceral response, we find our insanity is now exposed.
 We never “loved” our lover, we, just as we had modeled for us, were unknowingly exploiting them to make our life work for us.
 Our love is and always has been a transactional, quid pro quo, exchange of emotions.

 Again, this is because most relationships aren’t predicated on love but rather a culturally biased version of what we call love, which isn’t love at all – but rather codependency.
 It’s something based entirely on alleviating our fear of being alone by “winning the heart” of another person.
 Think about that for just a moment!